Thirty-one years ago I completely detached myself from society for a brief, exhilarating two and a half months.

 The strength of a mother

-I am someone that has always questioned life, my existence, and why I'm here.
+I have always questioned life, my existence, and why I'm here.

-Maybe it's because I never knew my biological father, that I was a 60's baby born out of wedlock and that my mother's decision to keep me was made final by the universe.
-That I withstood her anguish and desperate actions.
-But that I held on.
-That I . . .
+Perhaps because I never knew my biological father, that I was a 60s baby born out of wedlock, that my mother's decision to keep me was not her first thought.
+That even though not yet fully formed I withstood her anguish, desperate actions, and held on.. . .